Execution Environment Security Configuration

 2. System environment variable

-3. Configuration through the Provar user interface
+3. Configuration through the Automation user interface

-Note: Not all settings will offer all the three methods of configuration.
+Note: Not all settings will offer all three methods of configuration.
 For example, some will offer only UI-based configuration, while some will offer the ability to set by an environment variable or a command line, but not both.

 Authentication Configuration Parameters